sm2695/TRIFF/README.md

 Helper functions are stored in R/utils.R.

 ## **Contribute**
-To add/modify to the existing repository (if not main):
+To add/modify to the existing repository:
 1. Fork the repository.
 2. Create a feature branch (`git checkout -b feature-name`).
 3. Commit your changes (`git commit -m "Add feature"`).